-CityBridge constantly seeks out compelling thinking on education and education-related topics.
+CityBridge constantly seeks out compelling thinking on education and education-related topics to guide our work and to form a basis for discussion with education champions in D.C.
 Since 2010, some of the books we have read include:

 At age 11, Rodney Walker came to a stark realization: His life was not normal.
 In the past six years, he had been relocated 12 times, living sporadically in group homes and with foster families or relatives, and the emotional trauma of being separated from his family soon led Rodney down a tumultuous path.
 Wanting nothing more than to be reunited with his parents, he began acting out, and his grades and relationships suffered severely.
 Against difficult odds, Rodney Walker—now a successful entrepreneur and Yale University graduate—journeys from foster care to Ivy League excellence with a spirit of determination and a community of caring supporters.
 A New Day One chronicles his story and the unique challenges that children in foster care face.

 In The Bridge to Brilliance, Nadia Lopez, founding principal of Mott Hall Bridges Academy, takes readers on an in-depth journey of her experience launching and leading a school in one of Brooklyn’s most impoverished communities.
 Equipped with vision and determination, Lopez faces many challenges along the way—budget cuts, low student enrollment, neighborhood violence, and new standards and mandates being issued by the state, to name a few.
 Most palpably, though, it is the low expectations her students have faced elsewhere that challenges her progress day over day.
 In the end, Lopez’s unwavering commitment to see each of her students excel propels Mott Hall Bridges Academy into to the national spotlight, earning a special meeting with President Barack Obama and much more.